Fitting The Rider:

 Improper Wither Angle/Shape:

-This is what we see with 90% of the saddles made today!
+This is what we see with 90% of the western saddles made today!
 The angle of the tree bars is too narrow!
-All the pressure is put in only about 40% of the bars, near the back bone there is no contact.
+All the pressure is put in only about 40% of the bars, near the backbone there is no contact.

-Many saddle makers in an attempt to correct this have made the gullet width wider but leaving the angle the same which just puts the pressure point lower down on the withers, causes the saddle to want to sit “down hill”and then you also can have a problem with not having enough clearence/gullet height.
+Many saddle makers in an attempt to correct this have made the gullet width wider but leaving the angle the same which just puts the pressure point lower down on the withers, causes the saddle to want to sit “down hill”and then you also can have a problem with not having enough clearence/gullet height hitting the wither on some horses.

-Depending on how deep that gap is our remuda saddle fitting pad can correct or at the least improve the problem to a point.
-In this situation you would put inserts in the middle and back NOT the front pockets.
+Depending on how deep that gap is our remuda saddle fitting pad can correct or at the least improve the fit to a point.
+In this situation, you would put inserts in the middle and back NOT the front pockets.

 Proper Wither Angle/Shape: